Home

 The novel's style reflects the mingled prurience and reticence of the Victorians.
 Our heroine, a reformed thief with a heart of gold, entered a marriage of convenience with a man whose inclinations (shudder) did not encompass the female gender.
 On their wedding night he did something so unspeakable to her that the author never reveals what it was.

-More about Murder Most Welcome from Amazon.uk
+More about Murder Most Welcome at Amazon.com

 Novels by Nicola Slade's favorite Victorian authors:

 The Heir of Redclyffe by Charlotte M. Yonge (1854), about a husband and wife who exemplify the ideal pattern of Victorian matrimony.
+More info

-The Caged Lion by Charlotte M. Yonge (1854), about a scholarly young Scottish nobleman in the fifteenth century who gives up the life of a monk to enter the service of James I.
+The Caged Lion by Charlotte M. Yonge (1854), about a scholarly young Scottish nobleman in the fifteenth century who gives up the life of a monk to enter the service of James I. More info

 Mrs. Halliburton's Troubles by Mrs. Henry Wood (1862), about a hardworking widow whose strong will and piety spare her the scandalous fate of her dissolute cousins.
+More info

 Anne Hereford by Mrs. Henry Wood (1863), about an orphaned girl living with her aristocratic relatives; "Jane Eyre shot through with scandal and sensation."
+More info

 Nonfiction about life in Victorian England:

 The Suspicions of Mr. Whicher: A Shocking Murder and the Undoing of a Great Victorian Detective by Kate Summerscale, about a shocking 1860 murder, the Scotland Yard detective whose life it destroyed, and the invention of the modern detective story.
+More info

 Our Own Book - A Victorian Guide to Life by Diane Janowski, a reprint of an 1888 household guide including recipes like "Boiled Bullock's Head" and instructions on "How and when to take a bath."
+More info

 Online: